If I Believe, Why Do I Doubt?

 If you are searching for truth, come inside.

 Doubt does have its uses.
 Deep doubt is often the prelude to an even deeper faith.
 I love the way Frederick Buechner expresses it: “Doubts are the ants in the pants of faith.
 They keep it awake and moving” (from the book Wishful Thinking).
 It is a wonderful truth that the greatest doubters often become the strongest believers.
-And honest doubts — once resolved — often become the bedrock of an unshakeable faith.
+And the honest doubts — once resolved — often become the bedrock of an unshakeable faith.
 It has been said that no truth is so strongly believed as that which you once doubted.

-A. Admit Your Doubts and Ask for Help.
+A. Admit your doubts and ask for help.

-B. Don’t be Afraid to “Borrow” Some Faith.
+C. Don’t be Afraid to “Borrow” Some Faith.

-C. Act on Your Faith, Not Your Doubts.
+D. Act on Your Faith, Not Your Doubts.

 That’s what Noah did when he built the ark.
 That’s what Abraham did when he left Ur of the Chaldees.
 That’s what Abraham did when he offered Isaac.
 That’s what Moses did when he marched through the Red Sea on dry ground.
 That’s what David did when he faced Goliath.
 That’s what Joshua did when he marched around Jericho.
 That’s what Daniel did when he was thrown into the lion’s den.
 That’s what Nehemiah did when he built the wall.